The Performance of AC-coupled Strip LGAD developed by IHEP: Experimental Setups

 \section{Experimental Setups}

-The spatial and timing resolutions of AC-LGAD Strip are tested through TCT, and the TCT platform is shown in \figurename~\ref{TCT}.

-Strips of the AC-LGAD Strip are bonded to the four-channel readout board, as shown in \figurename~\ref{RDB}.
-A bias voltage of -375V is applied to the back side of the AC-LGAD Strip.
-The signals of the electrodes are recorded by the oscilloscope (Teledyne LeCroy HDO9204) after the pre-amplifier and second amplifier.
-The bandwidth of the oscilloscope is 2GHz, and the sampling rate is 20G/s for four channels.
+Laser and Beta tests are used to investigate timing and spatial resolutions.
+The laser and Beta platforms contain read-out boards, amplifiers, oscilloscopes, a laser source, or a Beta source, respectively.
+The long Strip AC-LGAD electrodes are bonded to the four-channel readout board, as shown in \figurename~\ref{RDB}.
+The four-channel readout board is designed and manufactured according to the University of California Santa Cruz (UCSC) single-channel readout board\cite{CARTIGLIA201783}.
+The electrodes' signals are recorded by the oscilloscope (Teledyne LeCroy HDO9204) after the pre-amplifier and second amplifier.
+The oscilloscope's bandwidth is 2 GHz, and the sampling rate is 20 Gs/s for four channels.

-A picosecond laser pulse with a frequency of 20 MHz hit on the AC-LGAD Strip using a focuser.
-Attenuators with varying transmittance are positioned between the focuser and the AC-LGAD Strip to adjust the laser intensity.
-The focuser is fixed on the pinning table to achieve high precision movement better than 1 $\mu m$.